 Finding a job in Rome

-For non-EU residents, the best course of action is to obtain a position before leaving their home country.
+For non-EU residents, obtaining a position before leaving their home country is the best course of action.
 Intra-company transfers do provide opportunities, as do multinational companies that regularly hire foreigners.

 For those looking for something a little less corporate, there are online and storefront recruitment and volunteer agencies that will secure the first job for expats in Rome.
 This is usually in language schools, as au pairs or within the tourism industry.
 Expats going this route should ensure that the agency is accredited and trustworthy before signing up.
 These agencies usually require some sort of financial contribution from the applicant for their services.

 Expats can peruse the job sections of local newspapers, a few of which are in English.
-Online job portals are also a good place to search, while registering with a job centre in Rome can also be an effective way of getting a foot in the door.
+Online job portals are also an excellent place to search while registering with a job centre in Rome can also be an effective way of getting a foot in the door.

 Work culture in Rome

-Rome is a big city and there are more expats than jobs in most industries.
+Rome is a big city with more expats than jobs in most industries.
 As a result, employers have been known to take advantage of expats, especially non-EU residents.
-Accepting a position without a residency permit (permesso di soggiorno) is extremely inadvisable as it is impossible to seek any legal assistance if the employer underpays, abuses employee rights or refuses to pay altogether.
+Accepting a position without a residency permit (permesso di soggiorno) is highly inadvisable, as it is impossible to seek any legal assistance if the employer underpays, abuses employee rights or refuses to pay altogether.

-In Rome, more than anywhere else in Italy, it is important to be charismatic and enthusiastic during job interviews.
-Romans are sociable and are more likely to overlook formal education or Italian language proficiency if the applicant is someone who they have a good first impression of, and who appears to have admirable and interesting reasons for wanting to work in Rome.
+In Rome, more than anywhere else in Italy, it is essential to be charismatic and enthusiastic during job interviews.
+Romans are sociable and are more likely to overlook formal education or Italian language proficiency if the applicant gives them a solid first impression and appears to have admirable and interesting reasons for wanting to work in Rome.
 Expats should be mindful that Rome still has a relatively high unemployment rate for a European city, and friends and family often take precedence over foreigners when openings do become available.

 Expat Health Insurance